libbyshoop/database-book/_sources/13MatchJoin/05DifferentBase_M_1_3.rst

     Find each Aspiration where the creature resides in the same town that they desired/aspired to obtain the Skill.

+    Find each AspiredContribution plus its creature data.

+    Find each AspiredContribution plus its aspiration data.

+    Find each contribution plus its achievement data.

+    Find each contribution plus its creature data.

 Look at the orange-highlighted columns above and devise another Match Join query using them.